jww2442/jww2442/README.md

 -My real name is Jordan White

--I’m interested in Artifical Intelligence and Cyber Security.
+-I’m interested in Artifical Intelligence.

 -I’m currently majoring in Computer Science at the University of Tulsa.